denza/profitbricks-sdk-net/README.md

 #### Delete a Volume

 Deletes the specified volume.
-This will result in the volume being removed from your data center.
+This will result in the volume being removed from your VDC.
 Use this with caution.

 The following table describes the request arguments: